 This timeline is for roasting a turkey that is approximately 12-pounds.
 Roasting times will change based on the weight of your turkey.

-At least 1 day ahead of time: If desired, brine the turkey.
-(The turkey will be removed from the after up 10 18 hours.)
-My Thanksgiving turkey brine recipe is here.
+At least 24 hours ahead of time: If desired, brine the turkey.
+I highly recommend it!
+(The turkey will be removed from the brine after at least 18 hours.)

 Up to 5 days and at least 3 hours ahead of time: Make the butter portion of the recipe.

-About 3 1/2 hours ahead of serving time: Begin assembling the turkey with the bacon.
+About 3 ½ hours ahead of serving time: Begin roasting and assembling the turkey with the bacon.

 - 2 teaspoons smoked paprika